Bunkhouse Buck: World Championship Wrestling (1994–1997)

 In 1994, Golden followed Fuller to World Championship Wrestling (WCW) where Fuller was the manager "Col. Rob Parker" and wrestled for him as Bunkhouse Buck.
 He feuded mainly with Dustin Rhodes and then teamed with Dick Slater to win the WCW World Tag Team Titles.
-By 1997, he had left WCW for the independent circuit again.

 Late career (1997–2020)

 Golden appeared on the July 16, 2010, episode of WWE SmackDown, portraying the character of Jack Swagger's father as an alibi to prove his Kayfabe son innocence of attacking The Undertaker, and Swagger abandoned him to be chokeslammed and tombstoned by Kane.
 He returned on the September 3, episode of SmackDown, reprising his role as Jack Swagger's father, and was again left by Swagger to be attacked by Montel Vontavious Porter.

 On August 30, 2011 in New Tazewell, Tennessee, Golden became the Tennessee Mountain Wrestling Heavyweight Champion.

 He retired completely from wrestling in 2020.